simplajs/simpla-collection/README.md

 Simpla.save();
 ```

-Note you must be authenticated before saving content - either login with `simpla-admin` or the `Simpla.login()` method.
+> You must be authenticated with Simpla before saving content

-> If you have included the [simpla-admin](http://webcomponents.org/element/SimplaElements/simpla-admin) component on your site, you can save content by entering edit mode and just pressing the 'save' button.

 ## Using simpla-paths